 I just downloaded a few episodes of The Magic Word podcast and I’m totally hooked!
 Not only do you hear the latest news from around the world, you hear from todays top performers! more

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to The Magic Word Podcast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.